zulip/zulip-flutter/README.md

 ### Flutter version

-While in the prototype phase, we use the latest Flutter from Flutter's main branch.
+While in the beta phase, we use the latest Flutter from Flutter's main branch.
 Use `flutter channel main` and `flutter upgrade`.

 We don't pin a specific version, because Flutter itself doesn't offer